pygame/pygame/docs/reST/ref/freetype.rst

       Return the glyph bounding box height of the face in pixels.
       This is the average value of all glyphs in the face.
-      It is not adjusted for bold or rotation.
+      It is not adjusted for strong or rotation.

    .. method:: render